Skip to main content

 Then-candidate Biden meeting with MAPL graduate Mark Goethel

-Mark Goethel '21, alumnus of the Masters of Advocacy and Political Leadership degree program, was featured on President Joe Biden's official Facebook page as part of the President's announcement of his "Buy American Executive Order."
+Mark Goethel '21, alumnus of the Master of Advocacy and Political Leadership degree program, was featured on President Joe Biden's official Facebook page as part of the President's announcement of his "Buy American Executive Order."
 In fall 2020, during an event on the campaign trail, Mark had the opportunity to speak with then-candidate Biden about his thoughts on the importance of creating good union jobs in the clean energy sector.
 "Thanks to my MAPL experience, I felt well-prepared to advocate for my union, for green jobs, and to take full advantage of this unique opportunity," Mark says.
 With the MAPL program, it is Metro State’s goal to prepare students to become leaders and advocates in society and public life.

 MAPL Student Outcomes